Northern Ireland (St Andrews Agreement) Act 2006: Northern Ireland (St Andrews Agreement) Act 2007

 The Northern Ireland (St Andrews Agreement) Act 2007 (c.
 4) is an act of the Parliament of the United Kingdom.
 The Act extended the statutory deadline for the restoration of the Northern Ireland Assembly to 8 May 2007.

+During the passage of the 2007 act, the Northern Ireland Secretary, Peter Hain praised Ian Paisley's "courage and leadership" for engaging with Gerry Adams.